About Cornish Foodie

 Having survived the advent of cheap flights to European destinations, holidays in Cornwall started to come back onto the menu.

-It’s taken enormous investment of time, effort and dedication from the people of Cornwall to have reached today’s success.
+It’s taken an enormous investment of time, effort, and dedication from the people of Cornwall to have reached today’s success.

-In a few months time, the G7 Summit will be held in Carbis Bay – a stone’s throw from the hotel in which I was born.
+In a few months, the G7 Summit will be held in Carbis Bay – a stone’s throw from the hotel in which I was born.
 The spotlight will be on Cornwall’s hospitality and food & drink industries as never before.

 If you are unable to travel to Cornwall this summer, why not follow us here at Cornish Foodie?